Napolite/liquidity-pool/README.md

 The objective of this tutorial is to provide an understanding of liquidity pools, their uses, and the importance they play in the decentralized finance (DeFi) ecosystem.
 Additionally, this tutorial aims to guide users in building a basic liquidity pool on the Celo network, while also highlighting the potential security risks associated with liquidity pools and how to mitigate them.
 By the end of this tutorial, you should have a clear understanding of how liquidity pools work, their benefits, and the necessary precautions needed to ensure the safety of their liquidity pool investment.

+## Prerequisites for Building a Liquidity Pool

+Before building a liquidity pool, you will need a few things:

+- An understanding of Solidity and smart contract programming.
+- An understanding of the ERC20 token standard.
+- Access to a blockchain development environment such as Truffle or Remix.
+- Knowledge of the Celo network, its tools, and its features.
+- Knowledge of how to create contracts on the Celo network.

 First let us Talk about Liquidity Pools and The Celo Network